Signed in as:

 Below are some questions or pointers I wished I'd asked to help us figure out which rehab was best for my friend.
 It's very possible you will use this advice and not choose my rehab, and that is ok.
 Rehab is not a "one size fits all" treatment program, and what works for someone may not work for someone else.
 I want you to choose the best rehab option for you, regardless of which rehab that is.

-If you are looking for rehab for yourself or someone you care about, a little extra due diligence up front might make the difference, so ask good questions, get things in writing and choose carefully.
+If you are looking for drug rehab or alcohol rehab for yourself or someone you care about, a little extra due diligence up front might make the difference, so ask good questions, get things in writing and choose carefully.
 And make sure you look at at least 3 rehab options and if possible speak to the Owner or the General Manager, and not a commissioned sales person.

 And if you have any questions, even if they are not about my rehab, I'm always available to offer advice.